 Searches for $B\rightarrow K^{(*)} \nu\nu$ have been performed by BaBar and Belle experiments using hadronic and semileptonic tagging with the relevant upper limits being a factor two to five above the SM predictions.
 Belle II is expected to improve the predictions to about $10\%$ of the SM predictions with 50$\text{ab}^{-1}$ data~\cite{Belle-II:2018jsg}.
 In Table~\ref{tab:btosnn} we have collected the SM predictions, current upper limits, and future sensitivities of Belle II.

 A detailed discussion on the formalism to compute the exclusive decay $B\rightarrow K^{(*)} \nu\nu$ can be found for instance in Ref.~\cite{Felkl:2021uxi}.
 We note that the scalar and tensor operators do not interfere with the vector operators due to the different chiralities of the neutrinos.
-Therefore, in the absence of interference with the SM contributions the scalar and tensor operators are subject to strong constraints from $B\rightarrow K^{(*)} \nu\nu$ decays.
+Therefore, in the absence of interference with the SM contributions the scalar and tensor operators are subject to strong constraints from $B\rightarrow K^{(*)} \nu\nu$ decays\footnote{After the submission of this paper to arXiv, the Belle~II collaboration reported an excess in the measurement of $B\rightarrow K \nu\nu$ decays~\cite{Belle-II:2023esi}.
+For a scalar current dimension-6 LEFT operator with massless neutrinos this excess corresponds to a new physics scale of about $\Lambda_\text{dim-6}\sim 4.1$~TeV~\cite{Fridell:2023ssf}.
+Matching onto the dimension-7 SMEFT basis operator $\mathcal{O}_{\bar dLQLH1}$ this corresponds to a SMEFT new physics scale $\Lambda_{\bar dLQLH1}\sim 0.8$~TeV.
+Note however that $\mathcal{O}_{\bar dLQLH1}$ is constrained by kaon decays at a much greater scale, as shown in Sec.~\ref{sec:rarekaon}, in the absence of any special quark flavor dependent coupling structure of new physics.
+As we wait for the confirmation of the anomaly, we use the limit for $B\rightarrow K \nu\nu$ based on Ref.~\cite{BaBar:2013npw}.}.
 In Table~\ref{tab:so_dom1} we summarise the limits on the LNV dimension-7 SMEFT operator $C_{\bar{d}LQLH1}$ using the limits on the LEFT operators presented in Ref.~\cite{Felkl:2021uxi} and then using our matching relations between SMEFT and LEFT operators in Tab.\ref{tab:left}.
 We note that these limits are valid under the assumption that only one of the LEFT operators contributes dominantly at a time and the neutrinos are massless.